|

 How did the Doctor leave Gallifrey?

 After Quences’ murder, the Doctor stole an antiquated Type 40 Time Capsule (his TARDIS) with the intention of fleeing Gallifrey forever.
-Desperate to escape the clutches of his people, the Doctor took refuge in the one place that they would never find him; the one place that they couldn’t ever look.
+Desperate to escape the clutches of his people, the Doctor took refuge in the one place that they wouldn’t ever look: the forbidden past.

 Using his inimitable talents, the Doctor circumvented Gallifrey’s transduction barriers and Time Locks and broke the Time Lords’ most cardinal law, travelling into Gallifrey’s relative past.